Modern coastal California single-family home with clean stucco exterior and large windows, situated on a hillside lot

 Insurance Cost and NOI Impact

-Coastal property insurance has become a deal-killer in 2026.
-Premiums for beachfront SFRs increased 40–60% between 2023 and 2025 as carriers repriced wildfire and flood risk.
-A $4M home in Laguna Beach that paid $8,400/year in 2023 now pays $13,200, and that $400/month NOI hit can drop DSCR from 1.28× to 1.19×, below many lenders' minimums.
+Coastal property insurance has emerged as a deal constraint in 2026.
+Premiums for beachfront single-family residences increased 40–60% between 2023 and 2025 as carriers repriced wildfire and flood exposure (data from the California Department of Insurance's 2025 Coastal Property Market Survey).
+A $4M home in Laguna Beach that paid $8,400 annually in 2023 now pays $13,200.
+That $400 monthly NOI reduction can drop DSCR from 1.28× to 1.19×, below many lenders' minimums.

 STR Regulatory Risk and Income Treatment